DTRHnet/DtRH-dtrh.net/README.md

 # DTRH.net

-Simply a place for me to go when I am in my head...
+A place for me to go when I am in my head...
-Or want to explore something new...
+To get away,
-Or show the world something about me.
+or show the world something about me.

-This is where I can just be me—unfiltered and raw.
+This is where I can just be myself
+Unfiltered and raw.

 ---

 ## What I'm Working On

-I've been familiarizing myself with web programming and web application security as a result of taking a recent interest in the idea of bug bounty.
+I've been familiarizing myself with different aspects of web programming and web application security as a result of taking a recent interest in the idea of bug bounty.
-Naturally, I decided doing some work in Javascript might be beneficial.
+Naturally, I decided doing some work in Javascript would be beneficial.
 Having ditched the idea of running a blog at this point, the result is - undefined at the moment.
-But that's ok.
+And that's ok.

-I combined this with my love for ASCII art (no matter how bad I am at it!).
-The rabbit visualized in ASCII is a personal attempt at FRANK, for those of you who may have seen Donnie Darko.
+I combined bunny.js with my love for ASCII art (even if I suck at it).
+The rabbit visualized in ASCII is a personal attempt at Frank from Donnie Darko.

 I wrote **bunny.js** to do the following: